adarsh249/cse15l-lab-reports/Lab Report 3.md

 technical/911report/chapter-3.txt:                provided some support for talks among the leaders of exile Afghan groups, including technical/911report/chapter-3.txt:                told us that the exile groups were not ready to move forward and that coordinating
 ```
-In this case, our command is matching the string "exile" to any of the files that follow the pattern /technical/*/*.txt which also include the string "exile" exactly.
+In this case, our command is matching the string `exile` to any of the files that follow the pattern `/technical/*\/*.txt` which also include the string `exile` exactly.
 This can be useful if you are trying to find a certain word in a number of files.
-It's similar to using "Ctrl + F" on a webpage, but just to find the exact string, not a substring.
+It's similar to using `Ctrl + F` on a webpage, but just to find the exact string, not a substring.

 ```
 adarshpatel@Adarshs-MacBook-Air docsearch % grep -w "adults" technical/*/1468-6708-3-1.txt